 All the methods will fail if the process does not have access to the file in question.
-In this case the error_code and error_msg will be set to the values generated by the operating system.
+In this case the error\code and error\msg will be set to the values generated by the operating system.

-''' file->openRead(path::string) file->openWrite(path::string, okCreate::boolean=?) file->openWriteOnly(path::string, okCreate::boolean=?) file->openAppend(path::string, okCreate::boolean=?) '''
+- file->openRead(path::string) - file->openWrite(path::string, okCreate::boolean=?) - file->openWriteOnly(path::string, okCreate::boolean=?) - file->openAppend(path::string, okCreate::boolean=?) - file->openTruncate(path::string, okCreate::boolean=?)

-file->openTruncate(path::string, okCreate::boolean=?)

-These methods will open the file in the same manner as the preceding methods, however these methods allow the file path to be given at the time the file is opened.
-An optional second boolean parameter can be given indicating whether the file should be created if it does not exist.
+Opens the file in the same manner as the preceding methods, however these methods allow providing the file path at the time the file is opened.
+An optional second boolean parameter can be given to specify whether the file should be created if it does not exist.
 If "false" is given for this parameter then the file will not be created and a failure will be generated using the operating system's error code and message.